How to Choose a Real Estate Agent - Selling guide

 How to choose a real estate agent: what to look for

-The best real estate agent isn’t necessarily the person who thinks most similarly to you.
+The best real estate agent isn’t necessarily going to be the person who thinks most like you.
 You want your agent to be able to relate to a wide range of buyers, not just you and your family.

-As Harcourt’s agent Erin Rush puts it: “We are going to see a lot of each other but I don’t have to be your best friend, I need to be a professional.”
+As Harcourt’s agent Erin Rush puts it: “We’re going to see a lot of each other but I don’t have to be your best friend, I need to be a professional.”

-- Communication: are they prompt, clear and engaged when answering your queries and arranging meetings?
+- Communication: are they clear and engaged when answering your queries?

-- Personability: do they make an effort in meetings?
-How a real estate agent interacts with people will impact buyers’ perceptions of your property and enjoyment of viewings.
+- Being personable: do they make an effort in their interactions?
+How a real estate agent treats people will impact buyers’ perceptions of your property and enjoyment of viewings.

 - Punctuality: are they showing up to meetings (virtual or otherwise) on time?
 If not, might they treat buyers equally poorly?